malramsay64/phd-thesis/01_Methods/Dynamics.md

 The first step in the calculation of wave numbers is finding the radial distribution function.
-This shows the distribution of particles at each radius and can be related to the experimentally measurable scattering function through a Fourier transformation.
+This shows the distribution of particles at each radius and can be related to the experimentally measurable self-intermediate scattering function (@eq:self_intermediate_scattering_function) through a Fourier transformation.
 I used the function `freud.density.RDF` from the freud python package [@Harper2016]